groffless/groffless.github.io/README.md

-# Markdown Techniques and Tools
+# Hosting A Resume Using GitHub Pages and Markdown

 ### Purpose of a README